juntylpro1/secure-enterprise/bp_projects.md

 When you deploy your configuration, resources that are created can be managed as a group within your project.
 These resources are created based on the Terraform plan and can be managed individually in your {{site.data.keyword.bpshort}} workspace.

 Although you can destroy individual resources from the {{site.data.keyword.bpshort}} workspace, doing so is not recommended for resources that are created by using a project, as it leads to drift.
 Instead, you can destroy all of the resources that are associated with a configuration at once from the project UI with a single click.
 Doing so removes the deployment from whatever target environment that your configuration was deployed to.
+Destroying resources without deleting the configuration can be helpful if you need to deploy your configuration again in the future.

-In a project, when you delete a configuration, you can choose to destroy all of the resources that are associated with that configuration.
-You can also destroy the resources that are associated with a configuration without deleting the configuration.
-Doing so can be helpful if you need to deploy your configuration again in the future.
+By default, when you delete a project or a configuration, any resources that were deployed are destroyed automatically.
+It's recommended to keep this setting enabled, but you can disable it by opening your project and going to **Manage** > **Settings**.
+If you disable that setting, resources remain deployed when you delete a configuration or a project, but you lose the ability to easily manage those resources within the project.
+Deployed resources can continue accruing costs to your target account if they remain available after a project or configuration is deleted.